This started as music.

 Conversations cut off mid-thought.
 Bodies lean in without deciding to.
 The energy doesn’t spike—it concentrates, drawing inward, centering itself around him.

+Johnny sees it.
 More than that, he feels it.

-The pressure settles into his chest, altering his breathing without permission.
 He doesn’t move toward it, and he doesn’t step back.
 He stays just outside it, holding his ground, watching the way the room gives itself over.

 To his left, someone lights a cigarette, and the flare of the lighter briefly cuts through the haze.
 Smoke curls upward and disappears into what’s already there, indistinguishable within seconds.
 A shoulder brushes past him, close enough that he feels the contact, not enough that it registers as anything more than part of the environment.